Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-gauge transformations

-In the classical undeformed setting, the $R$-matrices are trivial $R= 1_\bbC\otimes 1_\bbC$, whence the expression \eqref{2quantumproduct-heis} for $\ostar$ only involves a contraction with the graph-splitting coproduct $(-\otimes-)\circ \Delta$.
-As such, these expressions \eqref{compat1}, \eqref{compat2}, \eqref{sides} give precisely the \textit{classical} version of \eqref{covar}.
-This suffices for the vertical structures (see \textit{Remark \ref{novertical}}), but not for the horizontal ones.
+In this classical undeformed setting, the $R$-matrix is trivial, as such the expressions \eqref{compat1} give precisely the {classical} version of \eqref{covar}.
+The Sweedler notation for the coproduct is also "grouplike".
 We shall see in the following section that, in order to have a quantum version of \eqref{covar}, we must have a non-trivial $R$-matrix on the 2-gauge parameters $\tilde{\cC}$ as well.